paulbrichta/MLB-Statistics/README.md

 - Could regression analysis be used to determine the anticipated number of wins in a season?
 - What teams have performed best historically?

+##MLB DATA ANALYSIS:
+We focused on historical team data by year for all MLB teams.
+This data was from 1876-2020.
+We made the decision to focus only on baseball played in the modern era, post 1945.
+We then dropped nulls which took away 1946 - 1969 & 2020.
+With the remaining data we performed both unsupervised & supervised machine learning that resulted in 4 classifications of teams/year & a definitive list of correlated team stats.

 ## Approach:
 We performed a **Stepwise Regression Analysis**, which is the iterative construction of a model where independent variables are removed in succession and testing for statistical significance after each iteration.